gopro/labs/docs/log/README.md

 - A **higher base** compresses the highlights more aggressively and encodes greater dynamic range, but allocates fewer code values to each stop — reducing per-stop precision.
 - A **lower base** is gentler, preserving more precision per stop but encoding a narrower dynamic range.

 Base 600 represents GoPro's engineering decision for the dynamic range capability of their sensors and the bit depth of their recording formats.
-It is a relatively high base, designed to encode up to 14 stops of dynamic range into an 10-bit signal without significant banding.
+It is a relatively high log-base, designed to encode up to 14 stops of dynamic range into an 10-bit signal.

 ---

 ## 4. Color Primaries: Rec.2020 and Why It Matters

-GPLog2 footage is encoded with **Rec.2020 color primaries** — the same wide color gamut used in HDR broadcast and cinema production.
+GP-Log2 footage is encoded with **Rec.2020 color primaries** — the same wide color gamut used in HDR broadcast and cinema production.
 Rec.2020 encompasses a significantly larger portion of the CIE color space than the Rec.709 primaries used by standard HD displays.

 ### Practical Implications

-When GPLog2 is decoded, the resulting linear RGB values live in Rec.2020 space.
+When GP-Log2 is decoded, the resulting linear RGB values live in Rec.2020 space.
 If displayed directly on a Rec.709 monitor (the standard for most HD screens), colors will appear desaturated.

 The LUT must therefore include a **color matrix transform** that converts from Rec.2020 primaries to the target display space.
 Without this step, even a correctly exposed, correctly decoded image will have inaccurate colors.